An Exceptional Collection For Khovanov Homology: Introduction

 \subsection{Categorifications and decompositions}

 The idea behind categorification is to replace a $k$-algebra $A$ by a monoidal category $\eA$.
 When $\eA$ is monoidal the Grothendieck group $\K_0(\eA)$ becomes a ring.
-The category $\eA$ {\em categorifies} the $k$-algebra $A$ when there is an isomorphism:
+A category $\eA$ {\em categorifies} a $k$-algebra $A$ when there is an isomorphism:

 There are as many examples of categorifications as there are monoidal categories for which the Grothendieck group functor can be defined.
 In order to ensure that something interesting happens one usually asks for the category $\eA$ to satisfy some additional properties.